A fresh approach

 Five principles of good banking practice

-The draft Code sets out five principles to guide good banking practice.
-Under the new Code banks promise to:
+The latest edition of the Code sets out five principles to guide good banking practice.
+Under the Code banks promise to:

 - Treat their customers fairly and reasonably